 Traveling the Wild Coast of South Africa is probably one of the most beautiful areas you can travel in this amazing country.
 However, some people spread the word / noise / gossip, that it is not safe.
 This is simply NOT true!

 For me the Wild Coast is a beautiful destination in a very poor area of South Africa.
 If you’re expecting to sip Cafe Lattes each day then perhaps the Wild Coast is not for you (although this is not impossible).
-If you’re quite happy to say ‘Molo’ (= Hello to one person) and ‘Molweni’ (= hello to 2 or more people) to engage with local people are not scared to ask for directions once in a while and make sure to keep your car stocked with water, snacks and petrol, you will have the time of your life exploring the Wild Coast of South Africa.
+If you’re quite happy to say ‘Molo’ (= Hello to one person) and ‘Molweni’ (= hello to 2 or more people) to engage with local people, are not scared to ask for directions once in a while and make sure to keep your car stocked with water, snacks and petrol, you will have the time of your life exploring the Wild Coast of South Africa.
 You will meet the most friendly and hospitable people, discover amazing places by the sea and most often will have the entire beach to yourself.

-I’ve been wanting to write this article for a long time because I think it is HUGELY important that the Wild Coast (and other not-so-well-marketed-places) of South Africa get some TLC from international travellers because it simply is pristine and not to be missed.
+I’ve been wanting to write this article for the longest time because I think it is HUGELY important that the Wild Coast (and other not-so-well-marketed-places) of South Africa get some TLC from international travellers because it simply is pristine and not to be missed.
 So do yourselves a favour and take the time to travel between Port St. Johns and East London which is roughly the area of the Wild Coast.
 DO NOT fly between Port Elizabeth and Durban because you will completely miss out on the Wild Coast.
 We highly recommend to travel the Wild Coast!
 Did I say already that we highly recommend to travel the Wild Coast?

-Then last year December we went again for a more relaxed holiday and just stayed in one beautiful beach lodge on the Wild Coast in Cintsa.
+Last year December we went again for a more relaxing holiday and just stayed in one beautiful beach lodge on the Wild Coast in Cintsa.
 So yes, we think we know the Wild Coast at least a little bit and still we haven’t been to ALL the places on our bucket list.

 Where is the Wild Coast, South Africa located?